mapsteps/wp-video-popup/readme.txt

 = Advanced =

 In addition to the Shortcode Attributes, there is a filter available to add more parameters to the embed-URL.
-By default, we only add the `autoplay` attribute to the embed-URL.
+By default, we add the `autoplay` attribute to the embed-URL.

 In the example below, we use the filter to remove the YouTube branding from the video by adding the `modestbranding` parameter:

 `function prefix_your_custom_embed_url_attributes( $video_url ) {
-	$video_url .= '&modestbranding=1';
+	$video_url .= '&amp;modestbranding=1';
 	return $video_url;
 }
 add_filter( 'wp_video_popup', 'prefix_your_custom_embed_url_attributes' );`

 = WP Video Popup PRO =

-For multiple popups on a single page, autoplay on page load functionality, size & background-color options check out **WP Video Popup PRO**!
+For multiple popups on a single page, autoplay on page load functionality, self-hosted videos & more check out **[WP Video Popup PRO](https://wp-video-popup.com/?utm_source=repository&utm_medium=link&utm_campaign=wp_video_popup)**!

 **Features:**

-* multiple popups on a single page
+* Multiple Popups on a single Page/Post
+* Self-Hosted Videos (New!)
-* autoplay on page-load
+* Autoplay on Page-Load
-* adjustable popup size
-* background-color setting
+* Adjustable Popup Size
+* Overlay Background-Color Setting

 Get [WP Video Popup PRO](https://wp-video-popup.com/?utm_source=repository&utm_medium=link&utm_campaign=wp_video_popup) today!